QuIIL/KBSMC_colon_tma_cancer_grading_1024_dataset/README.md

 The tissue image and annotation are provided by Kangbuk Samsung Hospital, Seoul, South Korea. \
 The annotation has been delineated by two pathologist: Kim, Kyungeun and Song, Boram.
+The patch images are generated at 40x of size 1024x1024 pixels
 # Dataset structure

 ├── KBSMC_colon_tma_cancer_grading_1024 \